pelagios/WhenJSON/README.md

 - Return Date objects rather than year numbers. __Warning:__ JS Date is notoriously bad at handling BC dates.
 May need to go with [js-joda](https://js-joda.github.io/js-joda/) perhaps?
+- Resolvable periods?
+(Would be an async operation, and should probably be available as a bulk option only, for WhenCollections?)
 - ...